OsomePteLtd/principles/src/frontend.md

    // good
    const greeting = isNight ? t('home.good_night') : t('home.good_day');
    ```

-1. Avoid changing translation keys without changing their content.
-Changing keys forces our translators to handle translations one more time.

 1. Use `t()` for translation except of case when you need to interpolate components, in that case use `<Trans />`.